Tajammul81/BookStore/Readme.en.txt

 Run
   ===========================================================
-  Unit tests are not provided but can be added easily.
-Perhaps with more profound frontend with Javascript(Angular JS) may would have required to test the logic.
+  Unit tests are not provided but can be added easily as I personally did not feel the need of them.Perhaps with more profound frontend with Javascript(Angular JS) may would have required to test the logic.